One of the hardest parts of entrepreneurship can be to secure funding, and misconceptions are prevalent.

 There is a common belief in the world of entrepreneurship that startups are built upon third-party funding like venture capital, angel investors and seed funding.
 Popular shows like “Shark Tank” and “Dragons’ Den” have ingrained the notion in the minds of viewers that raising venture capital is a must for all startups, but this is far from the truth.

 While venture capital can definitely contribute to the success of an enterprise, it’s just one of many options for small business fundraising.
-Early investors come in many forms, and the internet has introduced crowdfunding, which has quickly become one of the simplest ways to raise money for a venture.
-The fact is that businesses should look to acquire any and all forms of capital when looking for funding help instead of just focusing on what’s trending or popular in the media.
+Early investors come in many forms, including crowdfunding.

 Myth 3: The Government Will Fund My Business

-Many believe that government grants are widely available to help fund a startup, but federal grants are only offered to a limited number of qualified enterprises in certain industries.
-These include the medical, scientific, educational and non-profit industries, but beyond that, qualifying for a government grant is nearly impossible; in fact, even businesses within qualified industries find it difficult to acquire government funding, and those that do will most likely have to supplement that funding with additional private capital.
+Federal grants are offered to a limited number of qualified enterprises in certain industries.
+These include the medical, scientific, educational and non-profit industries, but beyond that, qualifying for a government grant can be very difficult.
+In fact, even businesses within qualified industries can find it difficult to acquire government funding, and those that do usually need to supplement that funding with additional private capital.

 Another misconception is that the Small Business Administration funds new businesses.
 The SBA is a very useful resource that, among other services, offers help connecting small businesses with local lenders in an effort to stimulate economic growth.
 It’s important to research all SBA and other government resources when starting up, just keep in mind that government grants and loans, even when successfully acquired, will rarely fund your entire startup phase.